 Fenway Park?
 Sure.
 I saw a rain delay there once.

 When our trip to New England was first planned, back in January, I ordered two tickets to a Red Sox/Blue Jays game at Fenway Park.
-But when it came time to leave the hotel and drive to the park, Sally decided not to go.
+But when it came time to leave the hotel and drive to the park, my wife decided not to go.
 It was cold and raining hard, and I didn’t blame her a bit.
-I left at 4:00, in my parents’ Chevy Suburban.
+I left at 4:00, in my parents’ car.
 I made it the first 12 miles, to downtown Charleston, then got stuck in a traffic jam.
 It took me two hours to go the next five miles.
 I was listening to a local sports station and expecting to hear that the game had been called.

 I wasn’t sure of where I was going, and was very happy when I finally saw the park glowing in the evening.
 But I soon discovered there was no exit nearby.
 I pulled off about a mile further on, and found myself on a second expressway going back the way I came, right past the park again.
 I pulled off again and saw a parking lot that advertised ball game parking.
 I was in a hurry because it was already game time.
 I pulled in, paid my $5, and took off running for the park — even though I wasn’t sure where it was.
 After some wrong turns, I finally found it about two miles from where I’d parked.
 It was raining the entire time, and I was drenched.
 I circled the outside of the park, taking photos, then went inside.